ONLYOFFICE/Kubernetes-Docs/README.md

 Next, when executing the commands `helm install|upgrade|rollback|delete`, set the parameter `privateCluster=true`

   > **Note**: If it is possible to use a Web Proxy in your network to ensure the Pods containers have access to the Internet, then you can leave the parameter `privateCluster=false`, not manually create a configmaps with sql scripts and set the parameter `webProxy.enabled=true`, also setting the appropriate parameters for the Web Proxy.

+### 12. Access to the info page (optional)

+The access to `/info` page is limited by default.
+In order to allow the access to it, you need to specify the IP addresses or subnets (that will be Proxy container clients in this case) using `proxy.infoAllowedIP` parameter.
+Taking into consideration the specifics of Kubernetes net interaction it is possible to get the original IP of the user (being Proxy client) though it's not a standard scenario.
+Generally the Pods / Nodes / Load Balancer addresses will actually be the clients, so these addresses are to be used.
+In this case the access to the info page will be available to everyone.
+You can further limit the access to the `info` page using Nginx [Basic Authentication](https://nginx.org/en/docs/http/ngx_http_auth_basic_module.html) which you can turn on by setting `proxy.infoAllowedUser` parameter value and by setting the password using `proxy.infoAllowedPassword` parameter, alternatively you can use the existing secret with password by setting its name with `proxy.infoAllowedExistingSecret` parameter.

 ## Using Grafana to visualize metrics (optional)